| Your first few weeks in Paris When you first arrive it can

 good and it is the best place for good whisky - even cheaper than in Scotland - so

+much for the common market.
 This is one of my favourite food shops, and it is where I come to get food presents for French people.
 On the whole I have found the staff at the counters very helpful and knowledgeable.
 There can be long queues at the chechout sometimes though.
+Tang Freres, 48 av Ivry, 75013.
+This is

 the place to buy Chinese food, chopsticks etc. They also have an extensive